jhyun0919/Project_EE394V_SPR2020/README.md

 # OPF Project EE 394V SPR2020

 This is a repository managing a report and codes that implements the contents covered in [[1]](https://ieeexplore.ieee.org/document/8810819).
+If possible, further studies will be covered.

 ### Contents
 - [X] [Project_Proposal.pdf](https://github.com/jhyun0919/OPF_Porject_EE394V_SPR2020/blob/master/report/proposal.pdf)